The free whisky newsletters listed below each have the first page shown.

 I now look at the Tamnavulin “Double cask” single malt Speyside whisky, which I tasted in the “Ardshiel” hotel (highly recommended) in Campbeltown.

-“Double cask” refers to the fact that the whisky starts its maturation life in American oak casks and finishes in sherry casks.
+“Double cask” refers to the fact that the whisky starts its maturation life in American oak casks and is finished in sherry casks.

 This is the first release of a single malt from “Tamnavulin” since the 1990s, partly due to changes in ownership and being closed for a few years, reopening in 2007.